seqscope/cartloader/docs/vignettes/intro.md

     [Read](./subregion_tutorials/cosmxsmi.md){ .md-button .md-button--primary .button-tight-small }
 </div>

-## Real-World Use Cases
+## Real‑World Use Cases
-These examples demonstrate how to process walk through real-world **whole-sample** ST datasets.
+These examples show how to process real‑world, whole‑sample ST datasets.
 Each example uses a whole mouse brain sample for consistency.

 !!! warning
     Tutorials will be updated.

-## Multi-Sample Batch Analysis
+## Multi‑Sample Batch Analysis

 !!! warning
-    This function is still under development
+    This section is under active development.

-This upcoming section will showcase how to process **multiple samples** in a single batch.
-It will include tutorials on cross-sample analysis.
+Upcoming content will cover how to process **multiple samples** in a single batch, including cross‑sample analysis.